some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Strings are encoded using Unicode and are terminated with a “\0”-character.
+Strings are encoded using Unicode and are terminated with a “\0”-character despite having a fixed length.
 The length of the string (this includes the “\0”) in Bytes has to be specified in the interface definition.
 Fill unused space using “\0”.

 .. feat_req:: 🎯
     :id: feat_req_someip_234